hubertli1991/Picturegram/README.md

 ````
 When the caption is done parsing, we package the hashtags in a way where we can send them to the back-end.

-When the user clicks on a small image, the `PostIndexItem` modal renders along with the post's large image and caption.
+When the current user clicks on a small image, the `PostIndexItem` modal renders along with the post's large image and caption.
 When the caption renders, all of the post's hashtags must render in place of the pure string.

 To do this, we must pass down all of the post's hashtag objects from the back-end when we fetch a post. `PostsController#show` renders a post json object that has an attribute pair where the key is "hashtags" and the value is an array of hashtag objects.
 The JBuilder code is below.
 ```` Ruby